liranlevy3/todoapp/README.md

 # todoapp

-A demo application desinged to demonstrate web applicaton and web CI\CD development, using the followinv applications -
+A demo application desinged to demonstrate web applicaton and web CI\CD development, using the following applications -

 1. MEAN Stack
 2. GitHub